open-mmlab/mmaction2/docs/data_preparation.md

 ### Audio Preparation

-We also provide a simple script for audio waveform extraction and melspectrogram generation.
+We also provide a simple script for audio waveform extraction and mel-spectrogram generation.

 ```shell
 cd $MMACTION2